SDFIdk/skraafoto_frontend/docs/tutorials/installing.md

 }
 ```
-You'll need to supply your own tokens, usernames, and passwords for your particular configuration.
+You'll need to supply your own tokens for your particular configuration.
 You can copy and edit `public/config.js.example` to use as your own `config.js`.

 ## Build the documentation